Ben-My-Chree Fast Facts

-Overview of BEN-MY-CHREE
+Overview of Ben-My-Chree

-The Dutch built RoPax BEN-MY-CHREE was ordered while the Isle of Man Steam Packet Company was under the ownership of Sea Containers, and is the sole conventional passenger vessel operated by the company at present.
-She was launched in 1998 at the Dutch yard of Van der Giessen-de Noord at Krimpen an den IJssel, near Rotterdam.
-Purchased at a price of £24m (US$39.5m), BEN-MY-CHREE was purpose-built for Isle of Man services and was not only the largest vessel to ever enter service with the Steam Packet, but also their first new-build vessel for 23 years.
-The arrival of BEN-MY-CHREE allowed the Steam Packet to withdraw 2 vessels - the freight only ferry Peveril and the vehicle and passenger ferry King Orry (1972, the former Saint Eloi and Channel Entente of Sealink ALA).
-The current BEN-MY-CHREE is the 6th Steam Packet vessel to carry the name.
+The Dutch built Ro-Pax ferry BEN-MY-CHREE (VI) was ordered while the Isle of Man Steam Packet Company was under the ownership of Sea Containers.
+She is the sole conventional passenger vessel operated by the company at present.
+BEN-MY-CHREE (VI) was launched in 1998 at the Dutch yard of Van der Giessen-de Noord at Krimpen an den IJssel, near Rotterdam.

-The design of BEN-MY-CHREE was somewhat of a departure for the Isle of Man Steam Packet, as she was the first vessel for them designed to act as a backup to a fast-craft and not as a main vessel with regard to passenger operations.
+The design of BEN-MY-CHREE was somewhat of a departure for the Isle of Man Steam Packet, as she was the first vessel designed for them to act as a backup to a fast-craft and not as a main vessel with regard to passenger operations.

-The hull form of BEN-MY-CHREE is a shortened version of that used on the North Sea Ferries (later P&O) passenger carrying freighters NORBANK and NORBAY (which themselves are an evolution of a design used for 5 freight ferries built in Italy and the Netherlands for the Italian Viamare sea motorway project, the first of which was Via Ligure).
+The hull form of BEN-MY-CHREE is a shortened version of that used on the North Sea Ferries (later P&O) passenger carrying freighters NORBANK and NORBAY.
+These themselves are an evolution of a design used for seven freight ferries built in The Netherlands and Italy for the Italian Viamare sea motorway project, the first of which was VIA LIGURE.
 Adapting this existing design helped keep the design and manufacture costs low.

 Although originally designed to carry a maximum of 500 passengers, following a number of passenger complaints this was limited to around 350 for passenger comfort.
-This capacity was boosted to 636 passengers (limited to 500) during a major refit costing £1.5m in 2004, when an additional passenger module was fitted to BEN-MY-CHREE at Northwestern Ship Repairers, Bidston (now part of Cammell Laird).
+This capacity was boosted to 636 passengers (limited to 500) during a major refit costing £1.5m in 2004 when an additional passenger module requiring some 150 tonnes of steelwork was fitted to BEN-MY-CHREE at Northwestern Ship Repairers, Bidston (now part of Cammell Laird).

 Area of operation

 Following successful trials of both BEN-MY-CHREE and MANANNAN at Larne, the IOMSPCo opened a public consultation towards the end of 2017 about switching ports from Belfast to Larne.
-The result of this consultation came back in favour of keeping Belfast as the port used by the Steam Packet in Northern Ireland however.
+The result of this consultation came back in favour of keeping Belfast as the port used by the Steam Packet in Northern Ireland, however.

 - BEN-MY-CHREE is a traditional Steam Packet name, the first ship to bear the name was an iron paddle steamer launched in 1845.
 The current BEN-MY-CHREE is the 6th vessel to carry the name which is of Old Manx Gaelic origin and means ‘Woman of my heart’.